brbass/ibex/install.rst

 - Make sure MPI_BASE_DIR is set in your environment so Trilinos can find it

-- Run cmake in the build directory using the following script (modify build and install paths appropriately):
+- Run cmake in the build directory using the following script (modify source and install paths appropriately):

 ::